Veterans Raffle to the Rescue

-With just under 400 people under their care, around 1 in 10 is referred to the emergency out-of-hours’ service.
+With just under 400 people under their care, around 1 in 10 are referred to the emergency out-of-hours’ service.
 They currently receive 30 to 40 calls every night and make 7 call-outs a week.

-Every individual that visits the Walnut Tree Health and Wellbeing centre at Ketteringham Hall in Wymondham is given an initial assessment and has a safeguarding plan put in place.
+Every individual who visits the Walnut Tree Health and Wellbeing centre at Ketteringham Hall in Wymondham is given an initial assessment and has a safeguarding plan put in place.
 This considers whether they have friends or family around them to help and respond to an emergency situation.
 Sometimes, even with friends and family close by, individuals still struggle to cope.

 A fully-equipped response car – carrying everything for out-of-hours’ emergency mental health care in a rural area – costs between £26,000 and £28,000.
 The equipment stolen was worth £1,600 and the response vehicle sustained excessive damage from the forced break-in.

 - Equipment to maintain airways if there has been drug or alcohol misuse

 - A shovel